FredHutch/s3tagcrawler/README.md

 ```
 fast_path, s3_transferbucket, s3_prefix, molecular_id, assay_material_id, stage, omics_sample_name, data_type
 ```
-*Note:* The actual names in the header row that are not tags (e.g. `fast_path`), are not important to the program.
+**Note:** The actual names in the header row that are not tags (e.g. `fast_path`), are not important to the program.
 It uses column positions and not the values of the header column.
 In other words, it expects the local directory to be the first column, the s3 bucket to be the second, and so on.

-* `fast_path`: The full path to a directory in `/fh/fast` that contains files to be uploaded to S3, **or** the full path including file name to a single file to upload.
+* `fast_path`: The full path to a directory in `/fh/fast` that contains files to be uploaded to S3, *or* the full path including file name to a single file to upload.
-  If fast_path refers to a directory, only files in the top level of the directory will be uploaded. *NOTE:* All matching file(s) at `fast_path` will be tagged with the same tags, thus this is intended to be given the path to a folder containing data files to be used as a group, e.g., all the fastq's made from a sequencing run for a given sample, thus all the file names are likely **sample1_TGACCA_L001_R1_001.fastq.gz**, **sample1_TGACCA_L001_R2_001.fastq.gz**, etc but the directory contains an arbitrary number of files.
+  If fast_path refers to a directory, only files in the top level of the directory will be uploaded. **NOTE:** All matching file(s) at `fast_path` will be tagged with the same tags, thus this is intended to be given the path to a directory containing data files to be used as a group.
+An example is all the fastq's made from a sequencing run for a given sample, thus all the file names are likely *sample1_TGACCA_L001_R1_001.fastq.gz*, *sample1_TGACCA_L001_R2_001.fastq.gz*, etc but the directory contains an arbitrary number of files.
 If you are tagging without uploading, leave this column blank.
 * `s3_transferbucket`: The name of the S3 bucket to upload to.
 Should not have an `s3://` prefix (e.g., just unquoted "fh-pi-paguirigan-a").
 You must have write access to this bucket and credentials saved in your ~/.aws directory in order to use this tool.